palico-ai/palico-ai/README.md

 </div

-Building an LLM application involves continuously trying out different ideas (models, prompts, architectures).
-Palico gives you a tech stack that's designed for quickly iterating on your LLM development.
+Building an LLM application involves continuously iterating on different ideas (models, prompts, architectures).
+Palico gives you a tech stack that's designed for iterative development.

 #### With Palico you can